Postdoctoral Physician Scientist Training

 • A long-standing T32 is in place to support neurology physician-scientist trainees after residency.

-• We have a long-standing tradition of successful applications for K-08 and K-23 career development awards - including two successful applications within the past year.
+• We have a long-standing tradition of successful applications for K-08 and K-23 career development awards.

 Leadership: